rmsrosa/rode_convergence_euler/docs/src/examples/09-fisherkpp.md

 Notice that for the target solution we need a very fine *time* mesh, on top of having to repeat the simulation a number of times for the Monte-Carlo estimate.
 This is computationally demanding for large `l`, so we choose a moderate number just for illustration purpose.

-The initial mass is zero
+The initial mass is zero:

 ````@example 09-fisherkpp
 u₀(x) = 0.0